 Being a small town, Arroyo Seco - Taos Ski Valley does not have a public transit system used by locals to get to and from work.

-The per capita income in Arroyo Seco - Taos Ski Valley in 2022 was $37,023, which is upper middle income relative to New Mexico and the nation.
-This equates to an annual income of $148,092 for a family of four.
+The per capita income in Arroyo Seco - Taos Ski Valley in 2022 was $42,528, which is wealthy relative to New Mexico, and upper middle income relative to the rest of the US.
+This equates to an annual income of $170,112 for a family of four.
 However, Arroyo Seco - Taos Ski Valley contains both very wealthy and poor people as well.

 The most common language spoken in Arroyo Seco - Taos Ski Valley is English.
 Other important languages spoken here include Spanish and Italian.